 The DiscoverU 2020 Art Contest is closed for submissions.
-Vote for your favorite entry in our Facebook Album here!
+Check out the entries in our Facebook Album here!
+Stay tuned for DiscoverU 2021 activities.

 DiscoverU Week, Oct.
 12-16, 2020, is an exciting week for the community to come together and support all students—especially students of color, low-income, and first generation students—in exploring college and career options.
 The DiscoverU Art Contest encourages K-12 students from Road Map Project schools (South Seattle and South King County) to get creative with the theme of college and career exploration.
 The submission deadline is Sunday, Oct.
 4, 11:59 p.m. and winners will be announced throughout the week of DiscoverU.